Visual Structures Helps Visual Reasoning: Addressing the Binding Problem in VLMs: Benchmark and score details

-These MSE results complement our accuracy findings by demonstrating that our method not only increases correct predictions but also reduces the severity of counting errors when they occur.
-The notable MSE improvement on natural images, despite the inherent difficulty of exact counting in real-world scenes, highlights our method's ability to prevent large counting deviations.
+These MSE results complement our accuracy findings by demonstrating that VISER not only increases correct predictions but also reduces the severity of counting errors when they occur.
+The notable MSE improvement on natural images, despite the inherent difficulty of exact counting in real-world scenes, highlights VISER's ability to prevent large counting deviations.